Srokit/.devconfig/README.md

 # Configuration for dev work.

-Rename .devconfig and placing under home dir.
+Clone this repo to home dir and run setup.sh.

 ## Setup

-Running setup.sh will create both of the symlinks mentioned below.
+Running setup.sh will create the symlinks for the config files that need to be in the home dir.
-Warning: The ~/.bashrc and ~/.vim directories will be deleted if they already exist before running the script.

-## Vim

-$ ln -s ./.vim ~/.vim

-## Bash
+## Compatibilty across devices

-$ ln -s ./.bashrc ~/.bashrc

-or

-In ~/.bashrc...
-source ~/.devconfig/.bashrc
+Each of the configuration files is aware of which device the scripts are run on and include the necessary private scripts as apporiate such as work specific code.